-The Review Committee will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee for Surgery will not consider requests for exceptions to the 80-hour limit to the residents' work week.

 VI.F.4.c).(1)

 In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of Policies and Procedures.
 (Core)